 Aside from proper food storage, there are a number of ways you can reduce food waste in the kitchen, including making use of excess produce, produce about to spoil, or food scraps.

-Watch the video below for 11 tips on how to keep produce fresh or use it up to avoid food waste.
+Watch the video below for 11 tips on how to store your produce, keep it fresh, and use it up.

 Recipes to Use Up Produce

-Sometimes keeping up with the freshness of the fruit and vegetables you bring home from the market can feel like a full-time job.
-Luckily these tasty, minimal-waste recipes are a great way to help you prepare your ingredients ahead of time and encourage creative utilization during peak freshness and nutrition.
+Sometimes figuring out what will last the longest can feel like a full-time job.
+But if you’re struggling to keep up with the freshness of the fruit and vegetables you bring home from the market, these recipes can easily help you figure out what to eat now and what to eat later.
+These tasty, minimal-waste recipes are a great way to help you prepare your ingredients ahead of time and encourage creative utilization during peak freshness and nutrition.
 What’s more, if you are a fan of batch cooking, each of these recipes offers ideas for how to extend the life of your produce!

 The main ingredients in this salad are a few common produce items that often go to waste.
 So this salad was created to allow you to experience the textures and unique qualities that these plant-based foods have to offer, especially when combined.
 With proper preparation and storage, you can let the full flavor and nutrition of spinach, blueberries, red onion, and toasted sunflower seeds shine.
 Then, once you’re finished eating the Shine Brightly Salad, don’t be surprised if you’re also shining from the inside out!